 The estimated fair value of options granted is calculated using the Black-Scholes option pricing valuation model.
 This model takes into account several factors and assumptions.
 The risk-free interest rate is based on the yield on U.S. Treasury zero-coupon issues with a remaining term equal to the expected life assumption at the time of grant.
 The expected life (estimated period of time outstanding) is estimated using the contractual term of the option and the effects of employees' expected exercise and post-vesting employment termination behavior.
-The Company uses a blended volatility rate based on the following: (i) volatility derived from daily closing price observations for the 10-year period ended on the valuation date, (ii) implied volatility for the 10-year periods ended on 15 anniversaries prior to the valuation date, using daily closing price observations.
-The expected dividend yield is based on expected dividends for the expected term of the stock options.
+The Company uses a blended volatility rate based on the following: (i) volatility derived from daily closing price observations for the 10-year period ended on the valuation date, (ii) implied volatility derived from traded options for the period one week before the valuation date and (iii) average volatility for the 10-year periods ended on 15 anniversaries prior to the valuation date, using daily closing price observations.
+The expected dividends for the expected term of the stock options.